kayc0des/transfer_learning/README.md

 - **Precision (No Tumor)**: 0.56, **Precision (Tumor)**: 0.00
 - **Recall (No Tumor)**: 1.00, **Recall (Tumor)**: 0.00
 - **F1 Score (No Tumor)**: 0.72, **F1 Score (Tumor)**: 0.00

+## Conclusion

+Based on the results, VGG16 emerged as the best-performing model with 95.22% accuracy (92.19% on validation).
+Although with a a loss greater than 0.5 (I believe if I increased the number of epochs we would have edged closer to the local minima), it achieved a strong balance between precision and recall, with an F1 score of 0.94 for No Tumor and 0.91 for Tumor.
+This outperformed ResNet50, which had 86.84% accuracy (85.05% on validation) and lower F1 scores.
+EfficientNetB0 performed the worst, with only 55.03% accuracy and significant issues in detecting tumors.

+Thus, VGG16 proved most effective for brain tumor classification in this experiment.

 ---